Travelling with limited mobility?

 - Eye Kettleby Lakes in Leicestershire has a clubhouse which is all on one level.
 There’s a ramp leading from the disabled car parking spaces up to the clubhouse, as well as a disabled toilet in the clubhouse.

-- Blue Rose and Brookside Country Parks in Yorkshire and Lincolnshire are also very flat with ramp access to the reception and communal buildings.
+- Blue Rose and Brookside Country Parks in Yorkshire and Lincolnshire, respectively, are very flat with ramp access to the reception and communal buildings.

 - At Bath Chew Valley Caravan Park in Somerset, Blue Badge holders are allocated a pitch closest to the facilities and a disabled space in the car park.
 On arrival, simply pull up to the security barrier and one of the team will collect, pitch and level your caravan ready for you to drive over and unload when you’ve checked in.
 The entrances to all facilities are at road level with minimal threshold to entry.

 Whether you need to get a wheelchair into a bathroom or if you need to have an additional person to assist, many Tranquil Parks provide spacious toilet and shower suites or wetrooms with extra-wide doorways, grab rails, shower seats and fittings at the right height for wheelchair users.
-The following parks wanted to promote their facilities in this article:
+The following parks wanted to let you know about their facilities:

 - Somers Wood Touring Park in Warwickshire has a large separate disabled facility away from the main shower block.
 Keys are available from reception and guests can reserve pitches close by.

-- Two Mills Touring Park also has a dedicated large disabled suite with nearby pitches.
+- Two Mills Touring Park also has a dedicated large disabled suite with nearby pitches that can be allocated to those who need them most.

 - Bath Chew Valley Caravan Park has a fully equipped disabled suite with wheelchair ramp access if required.

-- Greenacres Touring Park in Somerset has a wet room big enough for a wheelchair.
+- Greenacres Touring Park in Somerset has a disabled suite consisting of a wet room big enough for a wheelchair with a ramp and easy access.

 - York Caravan Park has a full disabled suite with step-free access.